eclipse-archived/codewind-docs/docs/_documentations/checkingstatuses.md

 # Checking the application and build statuses

-Builds automatically begin when Codewind detects changes or when a build is initiated by pressing the Build button on a project.
+Builds automatically begin when Codewind detects changes or when a build is initiated by clicking the **Build** button on a project.

 ## Application status